 If trees were once commonplace in sermons and study Bibles, they were also fixtures in Christian literature.
 If we reach back over 1,000 years to one of the oldest pieces of English literature, The Dream of the Rood, we will hear the story of the Passion told from a tree’s point of view.

 Even in more recent times, Christian fiction writers like George MacDonald, J. R. R. Tolkien, and C. S. Lewis have infused their work with biblically rooted tree theology.
 Whether it is MacDonald’s picture of heaven in At the Back of the North Wind, Tolkien’s tree haven Lothlórien in Middle Earth, or how trees respond when Aslan is on the move in Lewis’s Narnia, each author paints a picture of shalom among the trees.
 The good guys live under, in, and around trees.
 They value, protect, and even talk to trees.
 In contrast, evil characters like Tash and Sauron are clear cutters of trees – even talking trees!

 What explains the increasing absence of trees from the modern Christian imagination?
 The reasons are many and complex, but it most likely centers on the resurgence of the first-century heresy of dualism: God’s created world is bad, and only spiritual things reflect the glory of God.
 One of the chief flaws with this philosophy is that it disparages all the things God called “good” in creation.
 As Paul said to the Romans, you’re without excuse for believing in God if you’ve been for a walk in the woods.
 Through nature, we are confronted with unmistakable evidence of God’s power and glory (see Rom.
 1:19-20).
 If trees and the rest of God’s world are inherently corrupt, Paul’s assertion is erroneous.
-Read more in tomorrow’s post.
+Read more in part 3.